Marine Reserves

 On December 2nd 2004, the Minister of Conservation, Chris Carter, approved two of the original three areas proposed by KHS.
 The consultation process led the Minister to remove Motumatakohe from the proposal, as its inclusion drew strong opposition from fishers and iwi.
 Two out of three is still a major national and international achievement!
 The Minister of Fisheries approved the reserve in 2005.
 In total, the two reserved areas comprise 237 hectares, or 2.37% of the total area of Whangarei Harbour.
 The Department of Conservation formally opened the reserve on October 18th 2006.
 The marine reserve is finally in effect!

-It was a long journey, but the process demonstrates the extent of work, determination, thoroughness and skill of the applicant – Kamo High School.
+It was a long journey, but the process demonstrates the extent of work, determination, thoroughness and skill of the applicant – Te Kamo High School.

 Written by Samara Nicholas & edited by Jess Kerr (class of 1998) Photos Courtesy of Warren Farrelly.